 An annual school licence subscription covers an unlimited number of classes and students per class.
-An individual parent subscription covers one adult and one child.
+An individual parent subscription covers one adult and three children.

 Each module of the programme has a .pdf download for teachers detailing the learning objectives and outcomes of the module, key words, resources, approximate time to complete the module and recommended topics for further classroom discussion.
 Some modules incorporate resources which can be printed off for use in the classroom or at home.